 “Under Apartheid, the running order went White, Coloured, Black,” says Fandela.
 “While these days, it’s Black, White, Coloured.”

 I fold another samosa and notice that one of the corners tears.

 Bo Kaap itself is changing.
 The Rainbow Nation has introduced young professionals of all colours into the paintbox palette streets.

 Old animosities die.
 And new controversies flare as residents fight against drinking hole proposals in this predominantly Muslim area.

 In the meantime, I move from samosas to roti, give thanks for my meal and sit down to eat with my hands in the beautiful streets of Bo Kaap.

 It’s protected now, on account of that architectural beauty.
 Residents are free to change whatever they like on the inside but the outside must remain the same.

 Residents can change that as much as they like.
 It’s the law.

 South African Airways offers return flights to Johannesburg from London Heathrow from £839.85.
 Price includes tax, surcharges and APD.
 For more information visit www.flysaa.com or call 0844 375 9680.

 Fancy trying out the cooking class yourself?
+Head here.
 Or making a mean samosa in your own living room?
 Well, stay tuned.
-The recipes and booking details are on their way…
+The recipes are on their way…